-The Group's goodwill on 31 December 2018, an amount of € 43,3 million, primarily relates to the Construction segment (€ 41,8 million) and has been recognised following the acquisition of the company PANTECHNIKI SA and companies active in the Quarries segment, while the remaining amount relates in the majority to activity in the Environment segment in Germany (€ 1.45 million), through its subsidiary company HELECTOR GERMANY.
-As mentioned above, during the year the Group recognised goodwill of € 2,170 thousand following the acquisition of 75.01% of share capital in the solid waste recycling company (ASA RECYCLE) while proceeding to full impairment of goodwill of the subsidiary HELECTOR Germany after its dissolution (€ 1.45 m).
+The Group's goodwill on 31 December 2018, an amount of \in 43,3 million primarily relates to the construction segment (\in 41,8 million) and has been recognised following the acquisition of the company PANTECHNIKI SA and companies active in the quarries segment, while the remaining amount relates in the majority to activity in the environment segment in Germany (\in 1.45 million), through its subsidiary company Helector Germany.
+As mentioned above, during the year the Group recognized goodwill of \in 2,170 thousand following the acquisition of 75.01% of share capital in the solid waste recycling company(ASA RECYCLE) while proceeding to full impairment of goodwill of the subsidiary HELECTOR Germany after its dissolution (\in 1.45 m).

-The Construction segment was defined as a cash generating unit (CGU) for impairment testing purposes, conducted with respect to fair value as of 31 December 2019.
+The construction segment was defined as a cash generating unit (CGU) for impairment testing purposes, conducted with respect to fair value as of 31 December 2019.